bilalnaqvi7/Credit-Risk-Analysis/README.md

 ## Table of Contents
 1. Introduction
-2. Credit Scoring – What , Why & How
-3. Scorecards – How do they look like ?
-   Dataset
+2. Dataset
-   Exploratory Data Analysis
+3. Exploratory Data Analysis
+4. Data PreProcessing
+5. Categorical Variables and Dummy Variables
+6. Scaling and Train Test Split
+7. Creating a Model
+8. Training the Model
+9. Evaluation on Test Data
+10. Predicting on a New Customer

 ## 1.Introduction
 Credit analysis is a type of analysis an investor or bond portfolio manager performs on companies or other debt issuing entities to measure the entity's ability to meet its debt obligations.
 The credit analysis seeks to identify the appropriate level of default risk associated with investing in that particular entity.